 Our implementation was tested on the ATI Radeon 9800 XT [ATI 2003] with 256 MB of memory.
-The data set used in the performance test was the X-mas Tree [Kanitsar et al. 2002] of size 2563.
-The rendering performance was tested at two different projection slice resolutions, i.e., 2562 and 5122 pixels.
-The slice was resampled using four different interpolation schemes: nearest neighbor interpolation, tri-linear interpolation, tri-cubic interpolation, and interpolation using windowed sinc.
+The test data set was the X-mas Tree [Kanitsar et al. 2002] of size 2563.
+The rendering performance was tested at two different projection slice resolutions, i.e., 256^2 and 512^2 pixels.
+The slice was resampled using four different interpolation schemes: nearest neighbor interpolation, trilinear interpolation, tri-cubic interpolation, and interpolation using windowed sinc.
 The window function was a Blackman window of width four [Theußl et al. 2000].
 The framerates are shown in table 1 below.
 The tri-cubic and windowed sinc interpolation are using the same principle.
 Therefore they achieve exactly the same performance.
 The discretized kernel for the higher-order interpolation schemes has resolution of 64 samples per filter tile.
-The corresponding images are shown in figure 6.
-Please note that all rendered images are inverted and colored to increase the visibility of desired effects respectively unwanted artifacts.
+The corresponding images are shown in figure 7.
 It is clearly visible that the nearest neighbor interpolation has similar performance to tri-linear interpolation, however, the rendering quality using nearest neighbor reconstruction is rather poor.
 The results of tri-linear reconstruction seem to be of acceptable quality.
 The cubic B-spline filter is an approximative filter, which can be considered as a low pass filter.
 The image where the projection slice was reconstructed using this filter exhibits less noise as compared to windowed sinc and other reconstruction schemes.
 All images clearly show copies of the dataset.
 This is due to the absence of zero-padding in the spatial domain [Levoy 1992].
+Further datasets rendered using the GPU-based FVR approach are shown in figure 8.